skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 ##Kids Search from EBSCO

 ##LearningExpress Library
-Use these test preparation materials and interactive practice exams.
+Ace the ACT, SAT, GED, ASVAB, and other tests by prepping with these interactive practice exams.
+Tests are scored immediately and evaluations highlight your strengths and weaknesses.
+There also are citizenship and career exam modules.
+You'll be asked to register with LearningExpress to access the tests.

 ##LegalForms from Gale
-Free forms for divorce, leases, wills, powers of attorney, and more.
+Free forms for divorce, leases, wills, powers of attorney, business forms, contracts, and more for Illinois and other states.

 ##LexisNexis Library Express
 Find news, business information, and legal cases.
 News coverage goes from 1980 to today.
 Information on 43 million co panies.
 It also covers all U.S. and state legal cases.